 I developed the stepped process – by extending the one in Ref.
-4 - to include workers in the various supply industries, the building trades, and maintenance, in addition to the professions.
-I found in researching the standard of care that much of the material concerned the performance of the professions.
-However, there are circumstances when the performance of others is of interest.
+4 – to include workers in the various supply industries, the building trades, and maintenance, in addition to the professions.
+I found in researching the standard of care that much of the material concerned the performance of people in the professions.
+However, there are circumstances when the performance of people in other fields of endeavour is of interest.

 Before the process begins, counsel will need to advise when the building, civil engineering structure, and/or component was built.
 He may also want to ask the expert for an opinion on whether or not the performance of those involved conformed to the standard of care: